 How to find the best mattress for side sleepers

-Here are some things to keep in mind as you shop.
+If you’re a side sleeper, here are some things to keep in mind as you shop.

 The best mattress for side sleepers is soft enough to cradle a side sleeper’s hips and shoulders while supporting the spine in a neutral position.

 You might like: A latex bed.
 Top-quality latex mattresses provide a nice level of “give” while still offering the desired support.
-Latex also sleeps cool and keeps its shape well, which helps prevent indents when you lie in the same spot every night, says Ben Trapskin, editor of mattress review site Sleep Sherpa.
+Latex also sleeps cool and keeps its shape well, which helps prevent indents for side sleepers when you lie in the same spot every night, says Ben Trapskin, editor of mattress review site Sleep Sherpa.
 “Since the mattress accurately conforms to every curve of the body, it provides greater pressure relief and leads to improved circulation and blood flow, so you’re less likely to wake up with that pins and needles feeling.”

-While you want softness to cushion your hips and shoulders, a too-soft bed isn’t good either.
+While you want softness to cushion your hips and shoulders, a too-soft bed isn’t good for side sleepers either.
 In that scenario, explains Auer, you could sink into the surface of the mattress too far “and your spine will be thrown off its natural alignment, which can lead to back and neck pain.”
 A “neutral” position is one that maintains a straight line from your head and neck down your spine.
 Too hard and your neck won’t be properly supported, Auer says.
 Too soft and your spine will be unnaturally curved.

 You might like: Premium memory foam.
 Because of its contouring ability, memory foam “hugs” a side sleeper’s curves and excels at pressure relief.
 “The good thing about quality memory foam is it doesn’t just offer quality and support—it also has tremendous orthopedic benefits,” Auer says.